Evansville, IN Solar Panels

 Key Takeaways

-- Indiana offers a property tax exemption and a 7% sales tax exemption on solar equipment, reducing your upfront and long-term costs.
+- Indiana offers real solar incentives, including a 100% property tax exemption and a 7% sales tax exemption on equipment — saving Evansville homeowners thousands right from the start.

 Evansville Electricity Prices

-As the chart shows, Indiana electricity rates rose from 13.4 cents per kWh in 2021 to 14.8 cents per kWh in 2024 — roughly a 10% increase.
-While still below the national average, the upward trend is consistent.
+As the chart shows, Indiana electricity rates rose from 13.4 cents/kWh in 2021 to 14.8 cents/kWh in 2024 — roughly a 10% increase.
+While Indiana remains below the national average of 16.5 cents/kWh, the upward trend is clear.

 Price of Energy: Indiana vs National Average